Post 911 GI Bill Benefits – Worth a Small Fortune

 Unallocated Debt Within 5 years of Divorce

-Most of the time spouses will learn of the Post 9/11 GI Bill overpayment, and the resulting debt, more than 182 days after a decree.
+Most of the time spouses will learn of the Post-9/11 GI Bill overpayment debt more than 182 days after a decree.
 In that case, there is a debt which was arguably omitted from their original disclosures, and the parties have five years to ask the Court to address the debt:

 If a disclosure contains a misstatement or omission materially affecting the division of assets or liabilities, any party may file and the court shall consider and rule on a motion seeking to reallocate assets and liabilities based on such a misstatement or omission, provided that the motion is filed within 5 years of the final decree or judgment.Colo.
 R. Civ.
 P. 16.2(e)(10)

 The takeaway?
 If you are drafting an agreement, even if there is no post-9/11 GI Bill, it’s a good idea to have a “catch-all” provision to address how to handle property or debt which may not be known, or is not divided, at the time of divorce.
 You don’t need to be real specific – a simple sentence like this will suffice: “The Court reserves jurisdiction to divide any marital property or debt not allocated herein.”

 For more information on this topic, see our Post-9/11 GI Bill Benefits in a Divorce article in the Military Divorce Guide.

 Award-Winning Post 911 GI Bill Family Law Firm in Colorado Springs

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.